Add photoreal images, abstract designs, and animation to your long exposure photos and timelapse. Read more

 Pixelstick images are 24-bit uncompressed .bmps, and should be 198 pixels high, which allows each LED to correspond to an individual pixel in the image.
 The images can be many thousands of pixels wide.
 Images that are more than 198 pixels in height are cropped by the stick when used but the file remains unaltered.
 For best results, we recommend resizing all larger images to the correct height, as well as experimenting with various resampling options to get the sharpest, most accurate resize.

 DON'T FORGET TO WRITE: A set of 3 4x6 postcard prints - see bottom left for details on the images.
 Use it to send to your loved ones when you elaborately fake your death, D.B.
-Cooper style.Estimated delivery:Ships within the US only
+Cooper style.Estimated delivery:Only ships to: United States

 POSTER BOY: 18x24 poster print - see picture to the left for details on the print.
-Dorm room wall not included.Estimated delivery:Ships within the US only
+Dorm room wall not included.Estimated delivery:Only ships to: United States

 40 backers All gone!

 FIRST CRACK: Congratulations!
 Like most early birds, you get the worm.
-You'll get one of the first Pixelsticks off the line, for less!Estimated delivery:Add $60 USD to ship outside the US
+You'll get one of the first Pixelsticks off the line, for less!Estimated delivery:Ships anywhere in the world

 BELOVED BACKER: Pixelstick will arrive at your doorstep, shiny and new and ready to rock, as soon as it's ready.
-This will be ahead of any retail launch and for a lower price as well!Estimated delivery:Add $60 USD to ship outside the US
+This will be ahead of any retail launch and for a lower price as well!Estimated delivery:Ships anywhere in the world

 THE GIFTABLE ONE: This reward level is for people who want to get pixelstick as a gift for someone else and needs proof.
 When the campaign ends, we'll send you a full-color, double sided postcard in a snazzy envelope that'll be appropriate for the gift-giving occasion of your choice.
-Later, in May, we'll ship pixelstick wherever you like.Estimated delivery:Ships within the US only
+Later, in May, we'll ship pixelstick wherever you like.Estimated delivery:Only ships to: United States

 5 backers All gone!